tryshopl/engineering-guidelines/README.md

 -- Always be sure to stash your local branch if merge conflicts occur
 5. **Code Reviews**
 	Make two passes over the PR if its substantial
+### Documentation
+Each repository we make should have a detailed and up to date README file in its root.
+This is so that every team member can have a clear and concise overview of how to engage with the repository at any given time.

 # Readme Guidelines
 Each repository should include a README in the root of the directory.
 The README should be detailed enough that any engineer just starting should have a clear overview of the project and be up to data.